amihaiemil/amihaiemil.github.io/_posts/2017-04-05-the-remote-dream.markdown

 to the office.
 Other than that, the picture I have in mind is rather sad: instead of being in the office 8h a day, you're spending the same amount of time alone, in your living room.
 Communication with your colleagues becomes a lot harder because you are not close to one another (plus, maybe there is a big timezone difference).
-Add the motivation issue to all this: anyone sitting on their couch is less enclined to be productive than someone sitting in an office.
+Add the motivation issue to all this: anyone sitting on their couch is less inclined to be productive than someone sitting in an office.
 And, who knows, maybe you stumble across an employer who decides that it's a good and ethical idea to install key loggers and printscreen software on your machine.